Git-Mastery: Lessons

 commit id: "[HEAD → main] s1 (same as f1+f2)"

-[If using a squash merge, and after
+[If using a squash merge, after

-deleting the source branch thereafter]
+deleting the source branch]

 EXERCISE: branch-bender